 If you're great at organizing, schedules, phone calls, and giving instructions, then event and wedding planning might be for you.
 It can be fun to help people create a special day or event, and you can get paid for it!

-You can do this online by setting up appointments and communicating with people via email and phone.
+You can do this online by setting up appointmentns and communicating with people via email and phone.
 While most events will require you to be there for the day of the party, there may be exceptions and you can simply handle all the planning up until the party.

 Advertise yourself as a virtual event planner and offer services online, including Zoom meetings, schedule creation, vendor contacts, etc.